Comprehensive Guide for Teaching Pathogens and Infectious Diseases

 I also like this lab because we do some detective work to determine who the original infected person was.
 This is a real job.
 There are WHO scientists who interview people.
 Have they left the country?
 Where are they coming from?
 Who have they had contact with?
 We watch the movie Contagion and see this as well.
 They are called contact tracers.

 Just Google “lab spread of a disease” or “epidemic outbreak lab” and you should be able to find worksheets online for free.
-I won’t post mine because I have no idea where it originated from.
-It was used at my school for the last 10-15 years.
-I’ll write a whole blog post on this lab, so stay tuned for that!
-For now, check out my Spread of a Disease Lab Teacher Script which explains the procedure, and how to do the “contact tracing” detective work at the end.
+I would love to write a whole blog post on this lab, so stay tuned for that!
+For now, check out my teacher script for Spread of a Disease Lab which explains the procedure, and how to do the “contact tracing” detective work at the end.
 I hope it helps!
 If you want to read about how I teach Lab Safety in my classroom before doing labs like this, check out my blog post, How She Teaches Lab Safety.

 Vocabulary Log